 Because World Heritage sites must have and maintain “Outstanding Universal Value,” the report recommends that the World Heritage Committee consider the risk of prospective sites become degraded by climate change before they add them to the list.

 The publication can be downloaded in pdf format here.
-A French version of the report will be available in the autumn of 2016.

 At the request of the Government of Australia, references to Australian sites were removed from the Report (recent information about the state of conservation of the Great Barrier Reef is available on UNESCO’s website here: https://whc.unesco.org/en/soc/3234).